-She maintains a private practice in Omagh, Northern Ireland, as a psychotherapist, clinical supervisor, writer, presenter and trainer, specialising in working with adolescents.
+She maintains a private practice in Omagh, Northern Ireland, as a consultant psychotherapist, clinical supervisor, writer, presenter and trainer, specialising in working with adolescents.
 As well as her work as a parenting consultant with many families, schools and agencies, she is also an experienced therapist working with children, adults and groups.

-Bronagh is a renowned adolescent development specialist and has considerable experience teaching and presenting throughout Ireland and internationally on the developmental implication of trauma on the adolescent journey.
+A recognised expert in the field of adolescent psychotherapy, Bronagh teaches and presents internationally on the developmental phenomena and therapeutic dynamics of contemporary adolescence.
 Her approach to therapeutic intervention with adolescents is both innovative and deeply relational.

 She has authored numerous articles and chapters on the subject, and has contributed to the collected volume: Relational Child: Relational Brain (Routledge, Taylor & Francis Group/Gestalt Press).
-Her recently published book "Adolescent Psychotherapy - A Radical Relational Approach" (Routledge 2019) has received international acclaim.
+Her recent publications include Adolescent Psychotherapy A Radical Relational Approach (Routledge 2019) and Adolescent Configuration Styles, Parenting and Psychotherapy A Relational Perspective (Routledge 2023).